Tanmaay3/E-Commerce_Store_Analysis/README.md

 Identify customer segments based on the overall buying behaviour of the client

 #### Outcome:
-Create an unsupervised model that generates the optimum number of segments for the customer base
+An unsupervised model that generates the optimum number of segments for the customer base

 #### Success Criteria:
 Segments generated can be interpreted and transposed into business actions